Blutree-Technets/RealHeroS_Durga/README.md

 # RealHeros-Durga

 The basic concept is that citizens depend on each other along with government authorities in times of distress.
-So, therefore, we a college StartUp, Blutree Technology Networks along with Durga(NGO. working of women's safety for over 10 years) bring in a Standalone App for the safety of women.
+So, therefore, we a college StartUp, Blutree Technology Networks along with Durga(NGO. working for women's safety for over 10 years) bring in a Standalone App for the safety of women.

 # Our Solution:
    1. The device is essentially an easily concealable button triggered device which calls for immediate help